Arns Innovations summary

 Virtuous flywheel

-Once the listing is semantically structured, new value can be derived from it again and again.
+Once a listing is semantically structured, new institutional value can be derived from it again and again.

 Source listingInventorship, ownership, status, and disclosure posture remain intact.